Chapter 1 - Never Judge a Book By its Cover

 “Charming.
 And diplomatic,” Anna observed, with more than just a little humor in her voice.

-As they made their way out the door, two very large cats made their way into the house.
+As they made their way out the door, two very large cats came up the porch steps and went into the house.
 Rose chuckled at the obvious surprise on Antonio’s face.

-“This tortoise-shell colored one is Snap and the black and white one is Dragon,” Collin said, pointing at each of the two cats then picking up the tuxedo colored cat as he wended his way around Antonio’s legs.
+“The tortoise-shell colored one is Snap and the black and white is Dragon,” Collin said, pointing at each of the two cats then picking up the tuxedo cat as he wended his way around Antonio’s legs.
 “Even though Snap is a girl, it’s Dragon who is really sweet.”

 “They both rule the roost around here,” Rose said.
 “Buddy does their bidding, not the other way around.”